Army Ground Forces

-The Army Ground Forces were one of the three autonomous components of the Army of the United States during World War II, the others being the Army Air Forces and Army Service Forces.
+The Army Ground Forces (AGF) were one of the three autonomous components of the Army of the United States during World War II, the others being the Army Air Forces and Army Service Forces.
 Throughout their existence, Army Ground Forces were the largest training organization ever established in the United States.
 Its strength of 780,000 troops on 1 May 1942 grew to a peak of 2,200,000 by 1 July 1943.
 Thereafter its strength declined as units departed for overseas theaters.

 Origins

 Army Ground Forces traced its origins back to mobilization plans created as early as 1921 as a headquarters for directing US field armies overseas, similar to that of the American Expeditionary Forces in World War I.

 General Headquarters was constituted in the Regular Army on 15 August 1927 and allotted to the Adjutant General for mobilization responsibility.
 It was partially organized 9 August 1932 at Washington, D.C.
 GHQ (Initial) (Enlisted) was allotted 1 October 1933 to the Second Corps Area for the mobilization of enlisted personnel.
 The Adjutant General retained mobilization responsibility for officer personnel.
 The GHQ (Initial) (Enlisted) was further allotted 2 September 1939 to the Trenton (New Jersey) Military District.
 The headquarters was partially activated on 26 July 1940 at the United States Army War College, Washington, D.C.
 The Headquarters Company, GHQ, was constituted 8 July 1941 and activated 14 July 1941 at the Army War College.

 The Army's Chief of Staff was designated as the commanding general of GHQ.
 After the activation of GHQ, General George C. Marshall chose to exercise actual command of the Army's tactical units through the War Department General Staff rather than through GHQ.
 Marshall delegated only the training functions to GHQ and charged its chief of staff Lieutenant General (later Major General) Lesley J. McNair with the authority for supervision of the training of the Army's mobile units.
 However, since Marshall saw McNair infrequently and seldom visited GHQ, it was in practice McNair who directed GHQ.